The Asheville Bachelorette Weekend Itinerary

 Lunch: Biltmore Estate

-The Biltmore Estate is the largest privately-owned home in the United States, and a genuinely stunning way to spend an afternoon.
-Standard admission covers a self-guided tour of the house, gardens, grounds, and winery.
-For a bachelorette group, the add-on experiences are worth looking at — falconry, guided trail rides, and Land Rover off-roading are all available for an additional fee and make for a memorable afternoon.
+The Biltmore Estate is the largest privately-owned home in the United States, and a stunning way to spend an afternoon.
+Standard admission covers a self-guided tour of the house, gardens, grounds, and complimentary wine tastings at the Biltmore Winery, one of the most visited wineries in the United States.
+For bachelorette parties, the add-on experiences are worth looking at — private tours, falconry, guided trail rides, bike rentals and carriage rides are all available for an additional fee and make for a memorable afternoon.
 The Stable Cafe on property is a great lunch spot that doesn't require additional tickets.

 Afternoon / Evening: Dinner and Last Night Out

-Little Chango earned a Michelin Bib Gourmand in 2025 for good reason — Latin American arepas, tostones, and yucca fries in a cozy, lively space that's perfect for a group.
-For a rooftop drink (or mocktail) with mountain views to close out the trip, Wildwood Still on the 7th floor of the Moxy Hotel and Capella on 9 at the AC Hotel are both solid options.
+Little Chango earned a Michelin Bib Gourmand in 2025 for good reason — Latin American arepas, tostones, and yucca fries in a cozy, space with an outdoor patio perfect for groups.
+For a rooftop drink (or mocktail) with city skyline and mountain views to close out the trip, The Montford Rooftop Bar and Capella on 9 at the AC Hotel are both solid options.

 Where to Stay